+There are no mandated requirements regarding the form of notice or delivery mechanism; however, the onus of proving delivery will rest upon the party asserting delivery was made.
 Obligors may be notified of the assignment of their receivables at any time; however, if the seller files for protection under the Companies' Creditors Arrangement Act (Canada) (CCAA) or the Bankruptcy and Insolvency Act (Canada) (BIA), a judicial stay of proceedings would likely prohibit the purchaser from notifying obligors of the assignment of their receivables without first obtaining a court order permitting such notice to be given.

-4.5 Restrictions on Assignment; Liability to Obligor.
+4.6 Restrictions on Assignment; Liability to Obligor.
 Are restrictions in receivables contracts prohibiting sale or assignment generally enforceable in Canada?
 Are there exceptions to this rule (e.g., for contracts between commercial entities)?
 If Canada recognises prohibitions on sale or assignment and the seller nevertheless sells receivables to the purchaser, will either the seller or the purchaser be liable to the obligor for breach of contract or on any other basis?

-An assignment of a non-assignable receivable (as opposed to an assignment of an undivided interest in the receivable) is binding as between the seller and purchaser; however, the obligor thereunder will be entitled to fully discharge its obligations by making payment to the seller, and therefore such an assignment would still be subject to seller insolvency risk.
-The obligor could maintain a cause of action against the purchaser for the tort of inducing breach of contract.
+An assignment of a non-assignable receivable (as opposed to an assignment of an undivided interest in the receivable) is binding as between the seller and purchaser; however, the obligor thereunder will be entitled to fully discharge its obligations by making a payment to the seller, and therefore such an assignment would still be subject to the seller's insolvency risk.
+The obligor could maintain a cause of action against the purchaser for the tort of inducing the breach of contract.

-4.6 Identification.
+4.7 Identification.
 Must the sale document specifically identify each of the receivables to be sold?
 If so, what specific information is required (e.g., obligor name, invoice number, invoice date, payment date, etc.)?
 Do the receivables being sold have to share objective characteristics?
 Alternatively, if the seller sells all of its receivables to the purchaser, is this sufficient identification of receivables?